kammt/MemeAssembly/getting-started.md

 3. Open a terminal and set the current directory so that you are in the root directory of the project
 4.
     - Install the compiler in */usr/bin* by typing ```sudo make install```.
 Root priveleges are required for this.
+    - Install to a custom location by modifying the DESTDIR variable.
+For example `sudo make DESTDIR="/usr/local/bin" install`
     - Simply compile the project by typing ```make all```.
 The executable is now in the current working directory.

 ## Compiler usage